Consciously Curating Connection

 My Recipe for Conscious Connection

 We research restaurants for hours but leave our most fundamental human need to chance.
-My Athens experiment taught me connection requires a hybrid approach: conscious curation plus accepting whatever social contact your environment provides.
+My Athens experiment currently points to connection of a hybrid nature: conscious curation plus accepting whatever social contact your environment provides.

-My recipe has three layers.
+My recipe, for the moment, has three layers.
 First, the intentional relationships - friends like Deborah and Alex who satisfy my need for emotional intimacy and intellectual stimulation.
 These require energy to maintain but offer genuine connection where I can be real, not just smiley.
+Who doesn’t want to talk about last years Booker Prize winner before your next set of push-ups?

-This hybrid approach proved essential during my recent three-day perimenopausal isolation.
-Conscious curation failed me - I couldn't summon energy to reach carefully chosen friends.
+This hybrid approach proved very useful during my recent three-day perimenopausal isolation.
+Conscious curation failed me and I couldn't summon energy to reach carefully chosen friends.
 But village-style automatic interactions forced contact regardless of my hormonal state.
 Sometimes survival connection comes down to grabbing bread and chatting with the local baker.

-The recipe requires patience.
+The recipe requires patience and understanding of the people in your life.
 Social connections develop slowly, especially from a depleted baseline.
 Some days you'll have energy only for automatic interactions, others for deeper investment.
 But for those of us rebuilding social architecture from scratch, the question becomes: will we approach connection with the same intentionality we bring to everything else essential for survival?

 References